pastox/birdie-test/README.md

    ```
    npm install
    ```

    b.
+In the `node_modules/react-timeline-scribble` folder, add a file named `index.d.ts` containing `declare module 'react-timeline-scribble';`

+   c.
 Create a `.env` file at the root of the project and copy the content of `.env.template` inside.
       Finally, fill in the blanks with the database credentials

-   c.
+   d.
 Run the HTTP server (will start on port `8080`)
    ```
    npm run dev
    ```